oclint/oclint-docs/devel/checkout.rst

     ./checkoutGoogleTest.sh
     cd .. # back to the root folder of OCLint codebase

-To update the entire codebase, you can do:
+To update the entire codebase, we can do:

 .. code-block:: bash